 Under the CAFTA-DR, El Salvador may not adopt new duty waivers or expand existing duty waivers that are conditioned on the fulfillment of a performance requirement (e.g., the export of a given level or percentage of goods).
-However, under the CAFTA-DR, El Salvador was permitted to maintain such measures through 2009, provided that it maintained the measures in accordance with its obligations under the WTO Agreement on Subsidies and Countervailing Measures.
-The U.S. Government is working with the government of El Salvador in an effort to ensure it implements its CAFTA-DR obligations.

-INTELLECTUAL PROPERTY RIGHTS (IPR) PROTECTION
+INTELLECTUAL PROPERTY RIGHTS PROTECTION

-To implement its CAFTA-DR IPR obligations, El Salvador undertook legislative reforms providing for stronger IPR protection and enforcement.
+To implement its CAFTA-DR intellectual property rights (IPR) obligations, El Salvador undertook legislative reforms providing for stronger IPR protection and enforcement.
 Despite these efforts, the piracy of optical media, both music and video, in El Salvador remains a concern.
 In addition, the business software industry continues to report very high piracy rates for El Salvador.
 Optical media imported from the United States into El Salvador are being used as duplication masters for unauthorized copies of copyrighted works.
 The United States has expressed concern to the Salvadoran government about inadequate enforcement of cable broadcast rights and the competitive disadvantage it places on legitimate providers of this service.
 The United States will continue to monitor El Salvador's implementation of its IPR obligations under the CAFTA-DR.